vipul2802/o365hq.com/content/blog/Microsoft Teams is the fastest-growing business app in Microsoft history.md

 ### What is Microsoft 365?

-Microsoft 365 is an integrated solution bringing together the best-in-class productivity of Office 365 with advanced security and device management capabilities to help safeguard your business.
+Microsoft 365 is an integrated solution bringing together the best-in-class productivity of Microsoft 365 with advanced security and device management capabilities to help safeguard your business.

 ### Where is the value?